 Page Designer concepts

-The drag-and-drop Page Designer is likely the most important workspace in Apps.
+The drag-and-drop Page Designer is likely the most important workspace in Nintex Apps.
 You'll use it to build pages primarily with components and models.
 You can further enhance your pages with action flows, display logic, and JavaScript.

 Use components to build a UI